daniel-e/rust-captcha/README.md

 # TODO

+- [x] implement GET request to retrieve status of a CAPTCHA
 - [x] Makefile to start redis instance on starting the service
+- [x] configure redis endpoint in configuration file
+- [x] what is the response if the CAPTCHA does not exist for a GET?
+- [x] configure redis port
-- [ ] configure TTL for entries in redis in configuration file
+- [x] configure TTL for entries in redis in configuration file
-- [ ] configure redis endpoint in configuration file
+- [x] configure port for server in configuration file
 - [ ] filter log messages
-- [ ] what is the response if the CAPTCHA does not exist for a GET?
-- [ ] configure port for server in configuration file
 - [ ] generate the CAPTCHA
-- [ ] implement GET request to retrieve status of a CAPTCHA
 - [ ] implement POST request to solve a CAPTCHA
+- [ ] maybe the persistence layer should not know anything about a CAPTCHA

 # Examples